1. Thou Shalt Not Break Brand Guidelines!

 5. Thou Shalt Not Develop Empty-Space-o-Phobia!

 If a good professional designer says there should be ‘free space’ around content or in a particular place, it is more than likely a strategic decision.
-Designers spend a huge amount of their training, time and effort understanding the way peoples’ attention can be manipulated – making them look over here, over there or wherever would be best.
+Designers spend a huge amount of their training, time and effort understanding how to frame content where the user’s natural attention is most likely to fall – knowing that people look over here, over there or wherever would be best.

-In partnership with an advertising marketer, that good designer can plan out the user journey in great depth; not just in terms of clicks but also in terms of where attention is diverted and held.
+In partnership with an advertiser or marketer, that good designer can plan out the user journey in great depth; not just in terms of clicks but also in terms of where attention is diverted and held.

-Again… Listen to them.
-They don’t just make pretty pictures, they create functional designs that achieve goals.
+Again… listen to them!
+They don’t just make pretty pictures.
+They create functional designs, tailored to achieve goals.